lyc8503/AndroidChromeDevTools/README.md

 Using this script on a phone with ROOT access is even easier, just open Termux and run `. /devtools.py` (no additional arguments required).

+### Known issues

+- Devtools is not adapted for mobile, interaction may be somewhat difficult (requiring multiple zooms and drags), but it has full functionality.

 ### Troubleshooting

 Chrome often closes itself in the background to save memory.
 If a connection failure occurs, switch to Chrome, confirm that Chrome and the tab you need to debug are still running, and then try again.